 The ceremony took place at a time when the United States is stepping up its role in the fight against militants in Africa.

 Obama has spent his tenure winding down the wars in Iraq and Afghanistan and reacting to an economic downturn that Democrats blame on Bush's policies.
+Republicans in turn said Obama's actions have been bad for growth.

 Obama praised Bush